 Medically Assisted Detox: Medically assisted detox involves slowly weaning off Vicodin by tapering its use while using other medications to ease the withdrawal symptoms.
 This is usually done in an inpatient setting, under the supervision of a medical professional, but can also be done at home.
 Some common medications used during Vicodin detox include methadone, buprenorphine and clonidine.

 Holistic Detox: Holistic detox uses natural remedies instead of medications to ease Vicodin withdrawal symptoms.
 Traditional Chinese and Indian medicine can be used to treat withdrawal symptoms.
-Some treatment centers may offer this as an option, including acupuncture, spiritual counseling and yoga.
+Some treatment centers may offer this as an option, including spiritual counseling and yoga.

 Inpatient Detox: Inpatient detox is done under the supervision of a medical professional who may provide medications to ease withdrawal symptoms.
 The inpatient setting allows for medical staff to provide around-the-clock care while a person goes through the detox process.
 They can provide the support a person needs to get through detox as comfortably as possible.